Alvis TC 21: TC.21/100 Grey Lady

-Few concessions to fashion trends
+Styling

-Nevertheless, just 18 months later the Times' Motoring Correspondent tested and reported on the Grey Lady under the headline "Few Concessions to Fashion Trends".
-His opening gambit was that this Alvis was now one of the few British cars that did not look American and, he said, there was little concession to the cult of streamlining beyond the two air scoops in the bonnet.
+In July 1955 the Times' Motoring Correspondent tested and reported on the Grey Lady under the headline "Few Concessions to Fashion Trends".
+He observed that this Alvis had become one of the few British cars that did not look American, adding that there was little concession to the cult of streamlining beyond the two air scoops in the bonnet.
 He wrote that spacious internal headroom and wire wheels completed that picture.
-It was noted the instruments were not in front of the driver but in the centre of the dashboard (instrument panel) and so the speedometer was apt to be masked by the driver's left hand.
-However the front seats were comfortable and rear seat passengers received padding on the wheel arches surmounted by armrests.
+It was noted the centre mounted instruments left the speedometer apt to be masked by the driver's left hand, but the front seats were comfortable and rear seat passengers received padding on the wheel arches surmounted by armrests.
 Leather upholstery, pile carpets and walnut facings for the dashboard and lower parts of the window frames completed the traditional picture.
-He did however say that "the driver who is sensitive to the "feel" of his car will enjoy every moment of his motoring irrespective of the traffic" and reported the car's behaviour on corners was extremely stable though potholes like those caused by recessed manhole covers proved very heavy going for the springing.
+He was enthusiastic about the car's performance, saying that "the driver who is sensitive to the "feel" of his car will enjoy every moment of his motoring irrespective of the traffic", and reported that while the car's behaviour on corners was extremely stable though potholes like those caused by recessed manhole covers, the bumps proved very heavy going for the springing.

 A Graber-bodied coupe on a TC 21/100 chassis was exhibited at the London Motor Show in October 1955.
 The similar TC 108G entered limited production the following year.